metablaster/WindowsFirewallRuleset/README.md

 not before all scripts are fully tested, meaning master brach is stable.

-So if you're fine to experiment with development version switch to "develop" branch and try it out, otherwise stick to master for example if development version produces errors for you.
+So if you're fine to experiment with development version switch to "develop" branch and try it out, otherwise if development version produces errors for you switch back to "master".

 There are two methods to be up to date with firewall: